 Our goal for this team is to encourage students from UBC and worldwide to gain experience in the field of space exploration.
 To do this, we have created a competition in order to get other universities involved.
 There is a growing amount of interest in the exploration of space, yet very few companies are actually pushing towards making colonization possible.
 Students do not always have an opportunity to gain hands-on during their years in education, so we hope that this team will give students a chance to further their professional development.

 Our first project is to design, prototype, and manufacture a functional and collapsible airlock by September 2018.
+Currently, we are in the year two phase of our project, and look well on track to complete our goal by September.
 We do not plan on stopping there, however, our sights are set on much loftier goals.
-We hope that this project will inspire other universities to join us, so that we may create Mars Colony competitions, reflected through projects beyond just this one.
+With this project we have inspired other universities to join us, in our very own Mars Colony competition, more information regarding the competition can be found further below.

 Current unfinished model of our collapsible airlock

 We will be researching the effects of the Martian planet: atmosphere, current airlock designs, and space programs during the Fall, 2016.
 This will provide us time to organize ourselves before we tackle the design stage, and figure out the necessary components to able to begin testing.
 Next, we are going to come up with a design for how the airlock is going to function, putting all the pieces together.
 To validate our design, we are going to prototype the different systems using physical and analytical models and constantly improve on them.

 Tests to perform:

 - Pressure testing different materials, such as a frame cover, to see if it can withstand the 102.7 kPa difference in pressure on its own, or with a cage

 - Puncturing fabric to understand the failure modes so that we can look into solutions in the event of a catastrophic failure

 - Controlling pumps and motors both autonomously and with user input.

 Prototyping, manufacturing, and iteration